Dynamic Shrinkage Priors for Large Time-varying Parameter Regressions using Scalable Markov Chain Monte Carlo Methods: Illustration Using Artificial Data

-We investigate the accuracy of our scalable approximate MCMC methods relative to the exact MCMC algorithm of \cite{bhattacharya2016fast} (i.e. it is the version of our algorithm which imposes $\delta_j = 1$ for all $j$).
-Table \ref{tab:sim} shows the ratio of mean absolute errors (MAEs) for the TVPs for the approximate relative to the exact approach for the five priors averaged over the five DGPs.
+We investigate the accuracy of our scalable approximate MCMC methods relative to the exact MCMC algorithm of \cite{bhattacharya2016fast} (i.e., it is the version of our algorithm which imposes $\delta_j = 1$ for all $j$).
+Table \ref{tab:sim} shows the ratio of mean absolute errors (MAEs), computed using the posterior mean of $\{\bm \beta_t\}_{t=1}^T$ and the true parameters, for the approximate relative to the exact approach for the five priors averaged over the five DGPs.
 With one exception, MAE ratios are essentially one indicating that the approximate and exact algorithms are producing almost identical results.
 The one exception is for the DGP which does not have any TVPs.
 For this case, the approximate algorithm is substantially better than the exact one.
-This is because our approximate (sparsified) algorithm uses SAVS which (correctly for this DGP) can set the TVPs to be precisely zero in contrast with the exact algorithm which merely allows for them to be shrunk very close to zero.
+This is because our approximate algorithm uses SAVS which (correctly for this DGP) can set the TVPs to be precisely zero.
+In this case, draws from the posterior will coincide with draws from the prior that induce heavy shrinkage.
+Hence, compared to the exact model, the likelihoood does not influence the prior and more shrinkage can be achieved.

 Thus, Table \ref{tab:sim} shows that, where there is substantial time variation in parameters, the approximation inherent in our scalable MCMC algorithm is an excellent one, yielding results that are virtually identical to the slower exact algorithm.
 The table also shows the usefulness of SAVS in cases of very sparse DGPs.